BrannonKLuong/dropshop_ML_overlay/README.md

 If a detection is missed then the algorithm will attempt to predict where it'll be using the fact the Droplet is in a straight or curve traveling in 1 direction
 #### Note get_droplet_on_screen() is hard-coded to initialize droplets at time T and location (x, y) referring to a dispenser.
 So varies by video

+# The Design
+## This following portion will elaborate on the design process.

+# The Problem:
+#### Previous Algorithms would lose track of the droplets in the chip.
+When those droplets are reacquired by the computer vision they'd be labeled a new droplet.
+Droplets being lost by computer vision or former models are described as disappearances.
+Additionally, previous implementations used limited forms of Labeling such as Model provided labeling or incrementing counter labeling.

 1. Pass in weights_path which is a file of weights trained with YoloV8 and a video path to main()
     ```if __name__ == '__main__':
     '''Start Time and End Time is a timer to measure run time'''